Zippy6666/convenience/readme.md

+# CONV
-Reusable GLua code for Gmod.
+Utilities, and reusable GLua code for Gmod!